Last Updated on April 3, 2023 by Matt

 User experience and ride smoothness

-The ride smoothness is one of the strongest weapons of this scooter.
+In my experience, the ride smoothness is one of the strongest weapons of this scooter.

 The pneumatic tires come in a fairly standard size, and they contribute a lot to the excellent ride quality, but are not the main factor behind it, which is the scooter’s overall build quality.
+It’s pretty much Xiaomi’s secret sauce.
+Once I rode this scooter for the first time, I was immediately able to understand why it was so popular.

 Design, look and feel